OzGav/MA-floorplan/README.md

 You need to ensure port 8095 is enabled for the MA webserver

 There appears to be a couple of bugs in get_queue which will get fixed eventually.
-Sometimes the next item is not shown correctly and sometimes an error is thrown when a player doesn't havean active queue.
+Sometimes the next item is not shown correctly, sometimes an error is thrown when a player doesn't have an active queue and sometimes the URL to the disc art is not returned.

 This is provided as-is without support.